-Solid narration can make a great series that much better (see: Jane the Virgin), a fact that the creators of Love Island — CBS's newest, and most scandalous, Summer show — are well aware of.
-Following in the footsteps of Love Island UK announcer Iain Stirling (whose Scottish accent and good-humored jabs at the reality show's contestants often leave viewers in stitches), television host Matthew Hoffman is serving as the self-proclaimed "Voice of Love Island" this Summer — and half of the internet is already wishing Hoffman could narrate their own lives.
+Solid narration can make a great series that much better (see: Jane the Virgin), a fact that the creators of Love Island — CBS's most scandalous, summer show — are well aware of.
+Following in the footsteps of Love Island UK announcer Iain Stirling (whose Scottish accent and good-humored jabs at the reality show's contestants often leave viewers in stitches), television host Matthew Hoffman is serving as the self-proclaimed "Voice of Love Island" this summer — and half of the internet is already wishing Hoffman could narrate their own lives.
 Before we invite his charming commentary into our own romantic entanglements, though, we should probably get to know Hoffman a bit better: who is Matthew Hoffman, really?
 Let's find out.

 He's No Stranger to the Stars

 The ever-charming host of Regal Cinema's Sit Down With the Stars, Hoffman's interviewed every celebrity under the sun, from Emily Blunt to Denzel Washington (seriously, his Instagram feed is like Where's Waldo? on the Hollywood Walk of Fame).
 He's also made appearances on ABC's People's List, served as a special correspondent for Extra, and moderated Focus Features' You Know That Scene series.
 Catch him making all of your favorite actors giggle in his full hosting reel.